 If the operation is doing interstate commerce, they are required to have a USDOT number and UCR.
-This registration opens on October 1 and is due by December 31.

 To Complete UCR, visit www.ucr.gov.

 INTERNATIONAL FUEL TAX AGREEMENT (IFTA) QUARTERLY REPORTING

 IFTA REPORTING SCHEDULE

 Quarter Due

 Quarter 1 April 30

 Quarter 2 July 31

 Quarter 3 October 31

 Quarter 4 January 31 of the following year